 Don’t Leave High-Ticket Item Trash Outside

 Receive a TV or computer for the holidays?
-Unless you want to advertise the expensive items that are now residing in your home, don’t leave the boxes outside for trash collection.
+Unless you want to advertise the expensive items now residing in your home, don’t leave the boxes outside for trash collection.
 For any expensive items you receive, cut up the boxes into smaller pieces and place them inside a black trash bag before putting them in the garbage can.

 Install a Home Security System